Icelandic film on sheepfarmer brothers wins Cannes "Regard" prize

-CANNES, France, May 23 (Reuters) - An Icelandic movie about two sheepfarming brothers who have not spoken in 40 years but are brought together by an outbreak of a disease that threatens their flocks won the Un Certain Regard prize at the Cannes Film Festival on Saturday.
+CANNES, France (Reuters) - An Icelandic movie about two sheepfarming brothers who have not spoken in 40 years but are brought together by an outbreak of a disease that threatens their flocks won the Un Certain Regard prize at the Cannes Film Festival on Saturday.

 “Hrutar” (Rams) by director Grimur Hakonarson took the top prize in the grouping of 19 films in the festival’s second most important competition.
 The films are chosen to display filmmaking techniques and trends in a variety of cultures and countries around the world.